ikmdev/ike-box/README.md

 1. The repository includes a default `.env` file.
 Please fill out the values in this files to match what your expected environment and contact information will be.
 To use a different domain, simply edit the `BASE_DOMAIN` value in the `.env` file.
 All other configurations will automatically use the updated domain.
-You will **not** have a ACME_CHALLENGE at this point, so you will need to leave this blank.
+You will **note** have a ACME_CHALLENGE at this point, so you will need to leave this blank.

 2. Create the original DNS entries for the domain in your DNS provider.